dimitri-nicolo/calico/master/reference/calicoctl/resources/bgppeer.md

 #### Global Peer

-To assign a BGP peer a global scope, omit the `node` field.
+To assign a BGP peer a global scope, omit the `node` and `nodeSelector` fields.
 All nodes in the cluster will attempt to establish BGP connections with it

-#### Node Peer
+#### Node-specific Peer

-A BGP peer can also be added at the node scope.
-When the node field is included, only the specified node will peer with it.
-BGP peer resources of this nature must specify a `node` to inform {{site.prodname}} which node this peer is targeting.
+A BGP peer can also be node-specific.
+When the `node` field is included, only the specified node will peer with it.
+When the `nodeSelector` field is included, the nodes with labels that match that selector will peer with it.

 ### Supported operations